Skip to content

 To set up IoT Security account, follow the steps:

-This action will provide you a Secret Access Key and Access Key ID.
+This procedure provides you a Secret Access Key and Access Key ID.
 The Secret Access Key is shown only once, so make sure to record it or you’ll need to re-create the Secret Access Key.

 2. In Splunk, navigate to the Splunk Add-on for Palo Alto Networks.